 Transmission Shift Solenoids

-Shift solenoids are actuators used by electronically controlled transmissions to control fluid flow.
+Electronically controlled transmissions use shift solenoids and valves to control fluid flow.
 Linear (standard on/off solenoids) have only two positions, either on or off.
 The TCM activates these solenoids based on inputs from both engine and transmission sensors.

 They consist of a coil of fine wire wrapped around a spring-loaded plunger that, when energized, moves, either opening or closing a hydraulic circuit.
 When powered down, the plunger is forced by a spring to its at-rest position.
 Many modern transmissions use PWM (pulse width modulated) solenoids adjusting flow by pulsing the circuit on and off.